 IFRS 16 - Leases ("IFRS 16") - In January 2016, the IASB issued the final publication of the IFRS 16 standard, which will supersede the current IAS 17, Leases ("IAS 17") standard.
 Under IFRS 16, a lease will exist when a customer controls the right to use an identified asset as demonstrated by the customer having exclusive use of the asset for a period of time.
 IFRS 16 introduces a single accounting model for lessees and all leases will require an asset and liability to be recognized on the statement of financial position at inception.
 The accounting treatment for lessors will remain largely the same as under IAS 17.
 The standard is effective for annual periods beginning on or after January 1, 2019 with early adoption permitted, but only if the entity is also applying IFRS 15.
-The extent of the impact of adoption of the standard has not yet been determined.
+The Company has yet to assess the impact of this new standard on its consolidated financial statements.